JayCuthrell/what-the-fudge-podcast/README.md

 | --- | --- |
 | `--test` | Generates a 10-second preview using `ultrafast` encoding. |
 | `--style` | Choose between `mirror` (default) or `continuous` waveforms. |

+### Notes on Recent Code Updates

+- **Performance Monitor & CSV Logging**: The script now collects CPU and memory samples during rendering and appends a performance summary to `render_stats.csv` (timestamp, style, audio duration, render time, render-to-audio ratio, avg CPU, max memory).
+- **Pre-rendered Waveform Cache**: Waveform frames are pre-rendered into an in-memory cache before compositing to significantly speed up export time.
+- **Optimized Rendering Defaults**: The generator uses a reduced number of waveform points, multithreaded export, and an M1-optimized hardware encoder (`h264_videotoolbox`) where available to speed up exports.
+The `--test` flag uses an `ultrafast` preset for rapid previews.
+- **Background Auto-resize & Crop**: Background images are auto-resized to 1920px width and center-cropped to 1080p when necessary for consistent output sizing.
+- **Pulse Effect Disabled by Default**: The reactive logo pulse is disabled in the optimized path to prioritize export speed and determinism.
+- **Output Naming**: Output files follow the pattern `podcast_<style>_optimized.mp4` to make it easy to identify rendered variants.

+These updates are implemented in `audiogram_gen.py` and aim to provide faster, repeatable renders while capturing lightweight telemetry for tuning.

 **Example (Test Run with Mirror Style):**